goantonioUW/password-generator/README.md

 ![Screenshot of the password generator prompt](images/prompt.png)

-This is the secure password after following all the prompts.
+This is the generated password after following all the prompts.

 ![Screenshot of the password generator](images/screenshot1.png)